open-telemetry/opamp-spec/specification.md

 requirement for a separate root CA.

-The Server is independently configured with a signing key and its corresponding certificate chain that validates back to the payload trust anchor.
+The Server is independently configured with a signing key and its corresponding certificate chain rooted in the payload trust anchor.

 The payload trust anchor is NEVER sent from the Server to the Agent.
 In particular, no field of any `ServerToAgent` message — including